hemanth-iisc-ee/Leading-Eigen-Vectors/README.md

 # Leading-Eigen-Vectors
 Simple code to compute the two leading eigen vectors and eigen values of a real symetric matric.
-The code is unoptimized version using the Symbolic Math (sympy) library.
+The code uses the Symbolic Math (sympy) library and hence not an effecient one.

 # First Eigen Vector